jeromeabel/oc-p13-argentbank/README.md

 - [NodeJS](https://nodejs.org/)
 - A terminal to run commands.
 If you don't have one, I would recommend to use [Visual Studio Code](https://code.visualstudio.com/), it provides an integrated terminal inside the code editor.
-- Optional : Pnpm instead of npm
+- Optional : PNPM instead of NPM
 - Optional : [Git](https://git-scm.com/)

 ## 🛠️ Installation